Our Services

 Tutoring Sessions

-We offer small group tutoring sessions throughout Essex and Passaic counties to adults, 16 years and older, who are out of the school system and who wish to work in small groups with a tutor rather than in a regular classroom setting.
+We offer tutoring services throughout Essex and Passaic counties to adults, 16 years of age and older, who are out of the school system and below a third-grade functional level.

 ESOL Classes

-We partner with different institutions throughout Essex and Passaic counties to provide ESOL classes to adults, 16 years and older, who are out of the school system.
-These classes are generally available in sessions of 10 weeks with four classes per week of two hours per class.
+We partner with different institutions throughout Essex and Passaic counties to provide ESOL classes to adults, 16 years of age and older, who are out of the school system and below a third-grade functional level.
+These classes are generally available in sessions of 10 weeks with four classes per week of two hours each.

 Professional Development